laro/Cone/README.md

                 - `*.h` is of course a problem, as the header could be C or C++ code, but can probably best be solved using path based rules.
                 - So use of `*.hpp` is recommended for C++ code.
         - path based rules
-            - C++ standard headers in certain directories
+            - to handle C or C++ standard headers in certain directories
         - can be set in IDE
             - for each file individually